marick/mockery_extras/how_mockery_works.md

 # How Mockery works

-It's easier to understand how to use Mockery well if you understand how it works.
-Also, it reveals two neat Erlang/Elixir features: the process dictionary and custom handling of calls to module functions that don't exist ("method_missing").
+Mockery uses two neat Erlang/Elixir features: the process dictionary and custom handling of calls to module functions that don't exist ("method_missing").
+Mockery Extras demonstrates a third: parsing function calls in macros.
+I thought it would be fun to write them up.

 ## How to use Mockery